topseed/topseed/README.md

 To install latest version of npm: npm install npm@latest -g

+TopSeed is 2 tier, for commercial grade: UI and UI services

 ## Some best practices demonstrated:
 - DOM centric to be more friendly with team that includes interactive designers that code
 - Use page transitions for a Single Page Application (SPA) feel that works with SEO